NathanRVance/homelinuxserver/_serverdocs/backup-everything-always.markdown

 Luckily, routine tasks like backups are something computers are very good at.
 We'll set up automatic backups that operate like this:
  * On your server, all files to be backed up are rsynced to a backup folder on the server every night.
  * Next, the backup folder is rsynced to a remote machine (if available).
- * Finally, the remote machine makes a tar.gz archive of the data, places it in long term storage, and rotates stale backups out.
+ * Finally, the remote machine (or the server if you don't have one) makes a tar.gz archive of the data, places it in long term storage, and rotates stale backups out.

 Let's get to work implementing this.
 1. Make a shell script called `/root/backup.sh` that rsyncs all of your data to a backup location.
 Here's an example that backs up all of the files we have modified so far in constructing our Home Linux Server: